 A multi-year, revolutionary partnership between P&G, Queen Latifah and Flavor Unit, and Tribeca Studios to empower women and non-binary people of color to tell their stories in both the film and advertising industries.

 The Queen Collective, now in its fourth year, is a program developed in partnership with Procter & Gamble, Queen Latifah, Flavor Unit Entertainment, and Tribeca Studios.
-It accelerates gender and racial equality behind the camera by opening doors for the next generation of multicultural women directors through mentorship, production support, and distribution opportunities.
+It accelerates gender and racial equality behind the camera by opening doors for the next generation of multicultural women and non-binary directors through mentorship, production support, and distribution opportunities.
 Six new short films directed by Black women directors were released starting in August 2022, culminating in a broadcast premiere on BET in 2023.
 This year's filmmakers are: Imani Dennison, Luchina Fisher, Contessa Gayles, Idil Ibrahim, Vashni Korin, and Jenn Shaw.

-The Queen Collective creates access and opportunity for women filmmakers of color to tell their stories.
+The Queen Collective creates access and opportunity for women and non-binary filmmakers of color to tell their stories.
 It is the signature initiative in P&G’s Widen The Screen program, which is addressing the systemic bias and inequality in advertising and media.

 Mentorship & Funding

 Since its launch in 2019, the Queen Collective has tackled the well-known barriers for women filmmakers of color—access and opportunity.

 Each film maker receives mentorship support from industry experts (including Queen Latifah herself) on development, production, finance, legal, distribution, marketing, press and media training.

 With the support and tools of this program, we hope every filmmaker feels better prepared to join the ranks of other Black film directors and advocate for greater inclusion in the industry.